sennett/outage-mgmt-prototype/readme.md

 UPTO

 - I just: implemented isolating clients with outage after 30 seconds (including tests)
-- next step: do not output twice once flagged as having at outage
+- next step: do not output twice once flagged as having an outage
 - use a redis to store this in memory stuff.  rename client-with-outage to continuous client with outage.  have another stream that consumes this and looks at redis, only outputting when not found in redis.

 Hamish notes: